 There are a number of personae that can be presented by the herald while undertaking the business of Court, each somewhat unique to the herald in question.
-I endeavour to present a strong, commanding presence for the Crown, aided by wide shoulders, a fine beard, and a bass-baritone voice.
+I usually endeavour to present a strong, commanding presence for the Crown.
 My predecessor as Cordon Rouge Herald presented a rather maternal feel from her place in Court, a role which suited her to perfection.
 I have seen members of the Order of the Laurel present a refined bestowal of knowledge in Court, and those who have gone onto be invited to the Order of the Pelican presenting a jolly and friendly (if occasionally smug, where appropriate) face.

 As you gain experience as a Court Herald, you will find your own voice, and the demeanour which you find most suitable to Court and Their Majesties.
 Remember, though, that you are not Their Jester, unless so ordered to become.
 Court is a serious matter, and should be treated as such.

 You will, I assure you, make mistakes in your time as a Court Herald.
 I certainly have done so, and shall illuminate you as to them in the hopes that you do not repeat them, and instead go on to make finer, grander mistakes.

 My learning curve as a Court Herald was rather steeper than that which I hope to pass on to my successors.
 For example, the second Royal Court which I attended in my time in our Society, was also the first Royal Court for which I served as herald.
 I had served as such in a short Baronial court, where Their Excellencies announced Their successors, but then the time came for the Baronial Changeover, and I volunteered.